Legal experts see case for intent in Waukesha parade crash

 Brooks is accused of refusing to stop even as an officer banged on the hood of his SUV.
 Another officer fired three shots into the vehicle, but it did not stop.

 Five people ranging in age from 52 to 81 were pronounced dead within hours.
 One of many injured children, Jackson Sparks, 8, died on Tuesday.
-Several of those injured remain in critical condition.
+Representatives for area hospitals said Wednesday that at least 16 people are being treated for injuries.

 Brooks hasn’t spoken publicly and it’s not known what, if anything, he told investigators.